Taren Point

 The level of cultural diversity witnessed in Taren Point was found to be above average when compared nationally for a number of language and cultural background related metrics

-Taren Point's population showed significant cultural diversity, with 23.8% born overseas and 25.0% speaking a language other than English at home.
-Christianity was the predominant religion in Taren Point, accounting for 76.6%, compared to 49.2% across Greater Sydney.
+Taren Point, as per the 2016 Census, had a higher level of cultural diversity than most local areas, with 23.8% of its population born overseas and 25.0% speaking a language other than English at home.
+Christianity was the predominant religion in Taren Point, comprising 76.6% of people, compared to 49.2% across Greater Sydney.
 The top three ancestry groups were English (28.0%), Australian (17.1%), and Greek (10.1%).

 Frequently Asked Questions - Diversity